 GRAND RAPIDS, Mich. — The coronavirus has kept students out of school and away from their teachers for nearly two weeks, and while some students might be enjoying the break -- teachers are missing their kids!

-Four West Michigan teachers recorded special messages for the students of Michigan -- reminding them that though it may seem scary right now and all their hard work done in vain -- the students are missed and the teachers are proud of them.
+Several West Michigan teachers have recorded special messages for students statewide -- reminding them that though it may seem scary right now and all their hard work done in vain -- the students are missed and the teachers are proud of them.

 "I'm so proud of how all of your are helping each other at this time," middle school social studies teacher Allison Borson said in her video.
 Borson teaches at Lighthouse Connections Academy, an online public school.